theos-ex-machina/peter-bot/styleguide.md

     9. Subsystem instance getter
     10. Subsystem configs (Eg, Swerve will have AutoBuilder config)
     11. Device configs (If applicable)
-- Subsystem constructors are private and will be called within the class
 - Import statements: let Java RedHat extension take care of it
 - Spaces in code where necessary (Eg, between methods, between operations such as + or -)
 - Braces are on the same line as method declarations